Annu Kapoor Mourns Loss of Close Friend Alok Sehgal | Entertainment

 - India

-Veteran actor Annu Kapoor has been left heartbroken following the sudden death of his close friend, Alok Sehgal.
-On Thursday, Kapoor took to Instagram to share an emotional video expressing the profound grief and inability to be present at Sehgal's final rites due to professional commitments.
+Veteran actor Annu Kapoor was visibly heartbroken after the sudden passing of his close friend, Alok Sehgal.
+On Thursday, Kapoor took to Instagram, sharing a video where he struggled to contain his tears, recounting the grim news that left him deeply distressed.

-In the video, Kapoor, visibly in tears, said, "I am shattered, my heart is filled with grief.
-This tragic event on Thursday, November 28, has left me devastated.
-My dear friend Alok Sehgal, whom I fondly called Raju Ji, is no more.
-Unfortunately, I can't attend his antim darshan as I am in Hyderabad for a performance."
-He also added a poignant caption expressing his condolences to Sehgal's family.
+"I am shattered, my heart is filled with grief," Kapoor lamented in the video.
+He explained how the tragic news reached him on Thursday, November 28, as he remained in Hyderabad for a scheduled performance.
+Despite facing the audience that day, he mourned the loss of his friend, affectionately known as Raju Ji, whose final rites he could not attend.

-Kapoor, who recently appeared in the film 'The Signature' alongside stars like Anupam Kher and Mahima Chaudhry, is renowned for his roles in classics like 'Mandi', 'Mr. India', and 'Tezaab'.
-Beyond acting, he has directed plays and hosted shows like 'Suhaana Safar With Annu Kapoor' and the popular singing show 'Antakshari'.
+The actor's emotional note accompanying the video sought solace for Sehgal's family, greatly impacted by this irreplaceable loss.
+Currently, Annu Kapoor stars in 'The Signature,' alongside other notable actors, while being renowned for his extensive filmography and contributions to Indian television and radio.

 (With inputs from agencies.)